tsipkens/atems/README.md

 agg.seg_ext(imgs, fnames, fd_in);  % save the images to `fd` folder
 ```

-Second, in a Python IDE, one can now run the `main.py` script in the [carboseg](https://github.com/tsipkens/atems/tree/master/carboseg) folder, editing the script to point to the appropriate folder where Matlab saved the cropped images from the previous step.
-Finally, one can return to Matlab and read in processed images using the `agg.seg_cnn_pt2(...)` method,
+Second, in a Python IDE, one can now run the `main.py` script in the [carboseg](https://github.com/tsipkens/atems/tree/master/carboseg) folder, editing the script to point to the appropriate folder where MATLAB saved the cropped images from the previous step.
+Finally, one can return to MATLAB and read in processed images using the `agg.seg_cnn_pt2(...)` method,

 ```Matlab
 imgs_binary = agg.seg_cnn_pt2(fnames, fd_out, pixsizes)
 ```

 where `fd_out` is the new folder containing the classified binaries from Python.
 The `imgs_binary` contains a cell of binary images, matching the other classifiers here.
-Note that the image file name should be made consistent between calls, such that the images can be appropriately matched when transitioning back and forth between Matlab and Python.
+Note that the image file name should be made consistent between calls, such that the images can be appropriately matched when transitioning back and forth between MATLAB and Python.
 One can now proceed with post-processing analogous to the other classifiers.

 For an implementation of this procedure, see the `main_carboseg_ext` script in the upper directory of this repository.